kovzol/lego-linkages/README.md

 * Benedek Kovács (for constructing some of the linkages in LDD)
 * Alex Mittermayr (for several ideas on the method how the linkages should be built)
 * Andreas Kiener (for minor improvement ideas)
+* Chris Sangwin (for several mathematical ideas and concepts from his book [How round is your circle?](https://press.princeton.edu/titles/8624.html))

 Many thanks for additional support to:
 * Georg Grasegger